webqit/webqit/README.md

 ### [JavaScript Graph Functions](https://github.com/webqit/subscript)

-> proposal/polyfill

-The basic, one-liner answer to fine-grained reactivity.
+[Proposal/polyfill] The basic, one-liner answer to fine-grained reactivity.
 (Introducing Imperative Reactive Programming (IRP) in JavaScript.)

 ### [The Observer API](https://github.com/webqit/observer)

-> proposal/polyfill

-The JavaScript object observability API.
+[Proposal/polyfill] The JavaScript object observability API.
 (Think the return of `Object.observe()`, but one for every occasion!)

 ### [OOHTML](https://github.com/webqit/oohtml)

-> proposal/polyfill

-The DOM API suite that enables a more modular and reusable HTML. ((Re)Introducing HTML Imports and more.)
+[Proposal/polyfill] The DOM API suite that enables a more modular and reusable HTML. ((Re)Introducing HTML Imports and more.)

 ### [Webflo](https://github.com/webqit/webflo)

-> framework

-The universal framework for building *no-JS/low-JS* web sites and apps.
+[Framework] The universal framework for building *no-JS/low-JS* web sites and apps.
 (One epic piece that puts all of the above together.)

 ### *[and more](https://github.com/webqit)*